 - Standing still for some can be as hard as sitting still, so being able to vary positions is key.

 - Loaded work keeps muscles, ligaments, and tendons strong, and keeps up bone density.
-There is no substitute for some loaded work, for everyone.
+There is no substitute for some loaded work, for everyone, ie. resistance training.

 “Nobody expects to get through life without a cold, and they don’t visit the doctor when they do”

-I guess with all of this, everything works for someone, and something works for everyone, the trick must be understanding for works for you, but there are certainly some common themes and there is evidence that the above can help the majority of back pain.
+I guess with all of this, the trick must be understanding for works for you, but there are certainly some common themes and there is evidence that the above can help the majority of back pain.